doug3236/scanner_refl_fix/README.md

 For instance if you scan an 18% gray card with no white borders and use the "-W" option it will turn the card image into a white card.

+    -W

-For best results when reproducing an original this option should not be used.
+For best results when the image is intended for subsequent printing, this option should not be selected.
 Instead use Absolute Colorimetric to print the reflection corrected image.
+This will produce the closest match to the original document.

 ## Installation

+The Release version includes the binary for a Windows 7-10, 64 bit executable.
-The C++ source code for the program and a Solution file for Visual Studio 2019 is included.
+The C++ source code for the program and a Solution file for Visual Studio 2019 is also included.
 The source code uses ISO standard C++17 code.
-It requires the TIFFLIB library which can be installed using the Visual Studio vcpkg which also includes libs for Linux and iOS cross-compiling.
+It requires the TIFFLIB library which can be easily installed using the Visual Studio's vcpkg which also includes libs for Linux and iOS cross-compiling.
 This has been tested on Windows 10 and both x86 and x64.
 The latter executes somewhat faster.

-along with
-the sample images, scans and spectrophotometer measurement files from my printer, a Canon Pro1000.
-Spectrophotometers used were an i1iSis XL2, and I1Pro 2 to generate CGATs RGB/LAB files
-for use with Argyll's free software which Graeme Gill has so generously contributed to the color management community.
+Also included are scans and CGATs spectros of i1Pro2 and i1iSis targets used to make profiles for an Epson V850 using a Canon Pro1000 printer to make the targets.
+ICC profiles were created using Argyll's free software which Graeme Gill has so generously contributed to the color management community.

-The V850 scanner input ICC profiles for both reflection fixed, and unfixed using the 2871 patch set with the i1iSis and the 522 patch set for the i1Pro 2 are also included.
+4 ICC profiles are included for the V850 scanner for both reflection fixed, and unfixed using the 2871 patch set with the i1iSis and the 522 patch set for the i1Pro 2.

 ## Performance

 To test the performance a chart was made with the 24 colors measured from an X-Rite Colorchecker.
 These were organized using black, white, yellow, red, green, and blue surrounds.
-Also each color, duplicates 10x, was randomly placed along the top and right side.
+Also each color, duplicated 10x, was randomly placed along the top and right side.

 <img src="refs/cc.jpg" width="200" title="CC.jpg">

 These were printed using Abs.
 Col. and measured with the i1iSis.
 They were also scanned and tested with and without reflection correction using a range of profile patch counts.
+To gather information on how the number of patches used to create a scanner profile affects accuracy, I created sets of profiles with varying numbers of patches as well as a standard IT8 chart.
-The following is the result with a very high OBA glossy (same as the paper used to calibrate and profile the scanner):
+The following is the result with a very high OBA glossy paper.
+Values are mean delta E 1976.
+(Except for the IT8, the same paper was used to calibrate and profile the scanner):

     Description                  6 CCs  6 CCs Neutrals   Scattered   Scattered Neutrals 2871 Patches         2.59       2.69            1.02          0.93